Norton Password Manager - Αξιολόγηση: Γρήγορη Περίληψη από Ειδικό

 My experiences with Norton’s live support options were hit or miss — I spoke with some phone support staff that were able to quickly understand my issues, and even use remote access to help me resolve them, but I also spoke with live chat members that took 15-20 minutes to answer my questions.

 However, even with these issues, I never had to wait longer than 30 minutes to resolve an issue with Norton, which is much, much faster than the email response times from most password manager support teams.

 Norton Password Manager is a secure, easy to use free password manager with some helpful extra features.
-It’s not as good as premium password managers like Dashlane and Keeper, but it’s definitely a decent option for people looking for a free password manager (it’s one of the rare free password managers to offer unlimited password syncing across unlimited devices).
+It’s not as good as premium password managers like 1Password, Dashlane, or Keeper, but it’s definitely a decent option for people looking for a free password manager (it’s one of the rare free password managers to offer unlimited password syncing across unlimited devices).

 Norton Password Manager is pretty minimal — it doesn’t include 2FA compatibility like LastPass, password sharing and vault organizing tools like 1Password, or advanced form-filling options like RoboForm.
 But Norton Password Manager does have a vault auditing tool, password Autochange feature, and easy biometric login for mobile devices.
 All of Norton’s features work well, and I never had any problems generating, auto-saving, or auto-filling logins.

 Plus, Norton has one of the most robust customer support teams of any password manager on the market, with live chat, phone support, and even remote access options.